 The Stipulated Final Order dated December 1, 2009, requires the Permittees to submit a Culebra Potentiometric Surface Map Package consistent with Groundwater Permit Modification Work Plan (work plan) for Calendar Year 2005-2008 groundwater level data.
 The work plan was approved on August 5, 2011, beginning the process of map package generation.
-Upon receiving the Notice of Approval from the New Mexico Environment Department (NMED) regarding the map package for Calendar Year 2009 on November 2, 2011, the Permittees are required to submit the 2005-2008 map package to the NMED within 180 days of this date.
+Upon receiving the Notice of Approval from the New Mexico Environment Department (NMED) regarding the map package for Calendar Year 2009 on November 2, 2011, the Permittees are required to submit the 2005-2008 map package.